Orleans, Massachusetts is just under an hour from the Bourne Bridge in Cape Cod and a perfect lower Cape escape.

 I loved the scent of the “fresh” brand Hesperides Grapefruit Bath and Shower Gel.
 I liked it even better when I learned “fresh” is a Boston-based, naturally sourced product line.
 In addition, The Parsonage Inn is part of the TripAdvisor and Cape Cod Chamber’s Green Program to be environmentally responsible.

 Just around the corner from the lounge was a fully stocked Keurig coffee machine with both bold and decaf varieties, and fresh organic creamer in the refrigerator.
 I will admit that I had more than my share of delicious biscotti in the cookie jar beside the coffeemaker.

 Pro Travel Tip: There is also a similar coffee center in a second-floor lounge.

-The service area anticipated our every need with a small refrigerator, wine glasses, a bottle opener, cutting board and knife, plates and cutlery, hot water and cold spring water dispenser and a selection of teas and honey.
+The service area expected our every need with a small refrigerator, wine glasses, a bottle opener, cutting board and knife, plates and cutlery, hot water and cold spring water dispenser, and a selection of teas and honey.
 It also provided a range of menus from area restaurants that came in handy.
 Richard knew all the right places to go and made excellent recommendations.